rogerkorantenng/qa_test_001/README.md

 # QA Incident Simulation

 This repository reproduces a real customer issue that slipped past automated checks.
 Use it to practice end-to-end debugging, implement a production-ready fix, and lock the behaviour down with tests.
+Treat this as an assessment: the final deliverable includes code changes and accompanying tests.

 ## Background